tanderson2201/tanderson2201.github.io/_posts/2024-11-17-Home Lab VPN.md

 2. Follow the steps on screen: Choose between WireGuard or OpenVPN (I will be using WireGuard for the reasons mentioned above).
 3. Set your static IP address or use Dynaminc DNS (DDNS).
 4. Setup port forwarding for `51820 UDP` , this will need to be configured on your router or firewall.
-5. Create a client .conf profile this be transferred to the client device you want to connect from: `pivpn -a ‘hostname’`.
+5. Create a client .conf profile this be transferred to the client device you want to connect from: `pivpn -a {hostname}`.
 6. Check the .conf file has been created: `cd /home/{username}/configs && ls -a`.
 7. Use a file transfer solution e.g. WInSCP, to copy the .conf to the client device.